 The Health Center staff is specially trained to identify and respond to the medical needs of sexual assault survivors.
 The Health Center can provide treatment for injuries, the morning after pill, and referrals to outside providers for additional services.
 The Health Center does not provide evidence collection services (also known as 'rape kits').
 They can provide you with transportation to Brooks Hospital to have evidence collected.Contact Information:

 Not everyone is comfortable with using the criminal justice system or campus disciplinary process to respond to a sexual assault.
 It is your decision whether or not to take judicial or legal action against the perpetrator.
 We encourage you to seek out the support system that feels most appropriate and helpful.
+Students have the right to pursue criminal charges and/or disciplinary action through the student conduct process.
+For more information on the student conduct process please contact Judicial Affairs.

 Village of Fredonia Police